Jahannam: Zoroastrianism

-Like Islam, Zoroastrianism, holds that on Judgement Day all resurrected souls will pass over a bridge over hell (As-Sirāt in Islam, Chinvat Bridge in Zoroastrianism), and those destined for hell will find it too narrow and fall below into their new abode.
+The religion of Zoroastrianism resembles Islam in not only having a hell and a Judgement Day, but also a bridge over hell (As-Sirāt in Islam, Chinvat Bridge in Zorastrianism) that all resurrected souls will pass over, and that those destined for hell will fall off of to land in hell.

 Hinduism

 In terms of a finite hell, as asserted by some Sufi thinkers, conceived as a circulation of beginning and reset, the cosmology resembles the Hindu notion of an eternal cosmic process of generation, decay, and destruction.

-A detailed description of the journey of the soul and the punishments of Hell (Naraka) are detailed in the Garuda Purana.
+A detailed description of the journey of the soul and the punishments of Naraka are detailed in the Garuda Purana.

 Buddhism

 Some descriptions of Jahannam resemble Buddhist descriptions of Naraka from Mahayana sutras in regard of destroying inhabitants of hell physically, while their consciousness still remains and after the body is destroyed, it will regenerate again, thus the punishment will repeat.
-However, according to Buddhist belief, beings in Hell have a limited lifespan, as with all beings trapped in the cycle of Samsara; they will ultimately exhaust their bad karma, experience death, and be reborn in a higher realm.
+However, according to Buddhist belief, beings in hell have a limited lifespan, as with all beings trapped in the cycle of Samsara; they will ultimately exhaust their bad karma, experience death, and be reborn in a higher realm.